catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/zaki_2024_notes.md

 AMU: Inertia Motion

-`pose.csv` is related to deep lab cut estimation of the pose of the animal.
+`pose.csv` files are related to deep lab cut estimation of the pose of the animal.
 This is a feature on the latest version of minian that is currently not used in this conversion.

+* What is `headOrientation.csv` inside a miniscope folder? this is another feature of miniscope that they are not using in Zaki conversion.

 This is the metadata file in the same directory that the minian videos: